xpepper/poker-hands-kata/README.md

         - (3D, 7D) vs (3S, 7S) is a TIE
     - straight flush

 * Building a Card is not easy.
-Also comparing a Card against another is straightforward.
+Also comparing a Card against another is NOT straightforward.

 * Smells like a rule engine is yelling to be implemented to evaluate the poker hands...